 Several interesting fan ventures have appeared.
 Of particular note is “Star Trek Continues,” produced, written, directed, and starring Vic Mignogna.
-It continues the 5-year mission and features some guest stars from the original show.
+It continues after the original 5-year mission and features some guest stars from the original show.
 James Doohan’s son Christopher Doohan plays “Scotty.”
 You can find it on YouTube here.

 Are you seeing more but enjoying it less?

 Then check out “The Orville,” an homage to Star Trek created by and starring Seth MacFarlane, about the U.S.S.
 Orville set 400 years in the future.
 I find it is closer to Gene Roddenberry’s original spirit of the show than the current Paramount offerings.

 While it started as a comedy Sci-fi show in its first couple of seasons, that format has been dropped.
 The episodic format follows an ensemble cast of characters with current-day issues and challenges.

 Star Trek has spawned countless books, comic books, games, music, street names, a space shuttle, parodies, traveling science tours, a Las Vegas amusement experience, conventions, lunch pails, coffee cups, shower curtains, and pajamas (and yes, I have the PJs.)